wiggle-bin/wiggle-bin/README.md

 This holistic approach allows us to unravel the secrets of our cherished wigglers, paving the way for a composting bin that harmonizes with their natural tendencies and fosters a symbiotic relationship with human caretakers.

+We extend a warm invitation for you to play a crucial role in our mission by assembling your own open-source desktop composting research unit—introducing the [WiggleR](./WiggleR/README.md).
+Join us in this exciting endeavor!

 ## Why?

 Managing a worm bin comes with its share of challenges.
 Worms may decide to make a hasty escape, contend with overheating, or face the risk of drying out.
 As a caring caretaker, your priority is ensuring the well-being of your worms.